-Prince Albert Municipality has a housing waiting list in excess of 1, 132 persons awaiting assistance in terms of government housing subsidies.
-The housing waiting list is updated annually during community outreaches that includes radio talks, visits to farms and Thusong Outreaches.
-Applicants also have the opportunity to apply continuously without the year and may also update their submitted details on a continuous basis.
+Prince Albert Municipality has a housing waiting list in excess of 1, 389 persons awaiting assistance in terms of government housing subsidies.
+The housing waiting list is updated annually during community outreaches that includes visits to farms and Thusong Outreaches.
+Applicants also have the opportunity to apply continuously throughout the year and may also update their submitted details on a continuous basis.